 He then predominately studied with Simon, and had lessons with saxophonists Paul Dunmall, Karen Sharp, and Alan Barnes.
 He has also attended and documented workshops by some of the leading British jazz musicians including Bobby Wellins, Peter King, Nikki Iles, Dave O'Higgins, Art Themen, and Alan Skidmore to name a few.

 He teaches music theory and performance on the saxophone and clarinet privately.
-He conducts workshops with the Southend Jazz Co-op, Semer Jazz Workshop in Ipswich, and two of his own, a jazz workshop, and a saxophone workshop based in Leigh-on-Sea, Essex.
-These two workshops produce two concerts a year to friends, family, and the general public in the Summer and at Christmas.
+He conducts workshops with the Southend Jazz Co-op, Semer Jazz Workshop in Ipswich, and runs his own Jazz and Saxophone Workshop every Thursday evening in Leigh-on-Sea, Essex.
+These workshops produce two concerts a year to friends, family, and the general public in the Summer and at Christmas.

-He has recently started a three hour Sunday Jazz Masterclass workshop run periodically that focuses on themes in jazz performance that are conducted in Leigh-on-Sea, Essex.
-In 2014 he also expanded his Thursday night workshops to Colchester, and in 2015 Brentwood, under the title Special Jazz Workshops.
+He also teaches a three hour Sunday Jazz Masterclass running periodically that focuses on themes in jazz performance in Leigh-on-Sea, Essex.
+In 2014, he expanded his Jazz and Saxophone Workshop to Colchester, Essex and in 2015 to Brentwood, Essex under the title Special Jazz Workshops.
 These take place on certain Sundays in the year, and dates can be found under the Special Events page.
 In 2017, John has guest taught a Jazz Workshop at the Maldon Festival, Essex, and a Jazz Ensemble Playing Workshop at the Ipswich Jazz Festival, Suffolk and the Maldon Festival, Essex.